orchidsoftware/platform/readme.md

 ## Introduction

-This is a package for creating administration-style applications for the [Laravel framework](https://laravel.com).
+This is a package for creating administration-style applications for the [Laravel](https://laravel.com).
 It allows you to abstract the common patterns of business applications so that developers can easily implement beautiful and elegant interfaces without much effort.
 The main places of application are back-office applications, admin panels, content management systems, etc.